Kidney Transplant Evaluation

 Here are some of the things we look for in kidney transplant candidates:

-- Resources to support your post-transplant care, including medication costs, travel, and lodging expenses, and medical devices
+• Resources to support your post-transplant care, including medication, travel, lodging, and medical device expenses

 If you have HIV, we also look for:

-- Clinical approval by Duke infectious disease doctor
+• Clinical approval by a Duke infectious disease doctor

 Kidney transplant surgery is performed at Duke University Hospital.
 Pre- and post-transplant appointments take place at our nephrology clinics in Durham.